arifperdana/BAPPENAS_2025/WorkshopGuide.md

 **Getting Started:**

 1. **Copy the template:** Save `template_app.R` as `my_dashboard.R`
-2. **Choose your focus:** What economic question do you want to explore?
+2. **Choose your focus:** What question do you want to explore with your data?
 3. **Start coding:** Use AI to help you build!

 ---

 #### AI Prompt Library for Your Dashboard

-Use these prompts with your AI assistant (ChatGPT, Copilot, Claude):
+Use these prompts with your AI assistant (ChatGPT, Claude, Qwen, Gemini):

 **For Adding Input Controls:**

 ```
 Prompt 1: Multiple Selection
 "Add a checkboxGroupInput that allows users to select multiple
-sectors (Agriculture, Manufacturing, Services, Mining) and filter
-the data to show only selected sectors."
+categories and filter the data to show only selected items."

-Prompt 2: Date Picker
+Prompt 2: Date/Range Picker
-"Replace the year slider with a dateRangeInput for selecting
+"Add a sliderInput for selecting a range of values.
+Format it
-start and end dates.
-Format the dates as YYYY-MM-DD."
+to work with my numeric variable."

 Prompt 3: Conditional Inputs
-"Add a radioButtons input to choose between 'Province View'
+"Add a radioButtons input to choose between 'View A'
-and 'National View'.
-Show the province selector only when
+and 'View B'.
+Show different selectors based on the choice."
-'Province View' is selected."
 ```

 **For Enhanced Visualizations:**

 ```
 Prompt 4: Faceted Plot
-"Modify the trend plot to show facets for each economic sector,
+"Modify the trend plot to show facets for each category,
-comparing trends across sectors for the selected province."
+comparing trends side by side."

 Prompt 5: Interactive Plotly
 "Convert the ggplot trend chart to plotly for interactive
 tooltips showing exact values on hover."

 Prompt 6: Comparison Plot
-"Create a bar chart comparing the selected province's GRDP
+"Create a bar chart comparing the top 5 values
-to the top 5 provinces in the most recent year."
+in the most recent time period."
 ```

 **For Modeling Outputs:**

 ```
 Prompt 7: Multiple Models
-"Fit three models: (1) linear trend, (2) quadratic trend,
+"Fit two models: (1) linear trend, (2) with an additional predictor.
-(3) with employment as predictor.
-Display all three R-squared
-values in a comparison table."
+Display both R-squared values in a comparison table."

 Prompt 8: Forecast Display
-"Using the linear model, create predictions for the next 3 years
+"Using the linear model, create predictions for future values.
-beyond the data range.
-Display these forecasts in a table and
+Display these forecasts in a table and add them to the trend plot
-add them to the trend plot as a dashed line."
+as a dashed line."

 Prompt 9: Model Diagnostics
-"Create a 2x2 grid of diagnostic plots: residuals vs fitted,
+"Create diagnostic plots: residuals vs fitted and Q-Q plot
-Q-Q plot, scale-location, and residuals vs leverage."
+side by side."
 ```

 **For Advanced Features:**

 ```
 Prompt 10: Download Functionality
-"Add a downloadButton that exports the filtered data as an Excel
+"Add a downloadButton that exports the filtered data as a CSV
-file with two sheets: (1) raw data, (2) summary statistics."
+file with appropriate filename."

 Prompt 11: Dynamic Text Summary
-"Add a textOutput that displays: 'The average GRDP growth rate
+"Add a textOutput that displays: 'The average value
-for [province] during [year range] was [X]% per year.'
+for [category] is [X].'
 Calculate X from the filtered data."

-Prompt 12: Value Boxes
+Prompt 12: Summary Boxes
-"Using the shinydashboard package, add three valueBox outputs
-at the top showing: (1) Total GRDP, (2) Average Employment,
+"Add three summary statistics at the top showing key metrics
-(3) Population, all formatted with appropriate units."
+from the filtered data, formatted clearly."
 ```

 **For Layout Improvements:**

 ```
 Prompt 13: Responsive Layout
-"Convert the sidebarLayout to a more modern design using
-fluidRow and column with cards (using shinydashboard::box)."
+"Improve the layout using fluidRow and column for a more
+modern design."

 Prompt 14: Custom Styling
-"Add custom CSS to change the theme colors to match BAPPENAS
+"Add custom CSS to improve the visual appearance with
-branding: primary color #1e3a8a (blue), secondary color #10b981 (green)."
+better colors and spacing."

 Prompt 15: Loading Indicators
-"Add loading spinners to all plots and tables using the
+"Add loading spinners to all plots and tables using
 shinycssloaders package."
 ```